My Vegetable Garden, Good For My Physical And Mental Health

 For me, personally, I find that a taking a moment outside makes me feel more refreshed and helps to stave off cabin fever.
 I also feel so satisfied by being able to produce a garden full of healthy food, I get so excited watching my little plants grow and eventually produce fruit or vegetables.

 As my son grows, my vegetable garden is definitely something I want to share with him so he can get all the benefits from it that I'm already getting.
 Teaching children where food comes from and allowing them to pick their own is also great for there development.
 Here is a link with more information on Gardening for Children.
-You can also get super cute gardening kits for your kids too like the one below.

 Honestly, the only downside comes on the days where you feel like you have no energy to tend to the garden and in all honestly, you don't have to check it every day, but those are probably the days you would benefit even more from going outside for a short walk in the fresh air.